 If you are really serious about upping your investing game, You should NOT MISS this webinar!
 Read More >>

-Come join us at our next Savannah REIA Monthly Meeting on Monday, May 9th at 6:30PM hosted by Aislee Jackson at the Hilton Garden Inn Savannah Midtown located at 5711 Abercorn Street, Savannah, GA.
-This is our main Savannah REIA Meeting for the month, so don’t miss it!
+Come join us at our next Savannah REIA Monthly Meeting on Monday, June 13th at 6:30PM hosted by Aislee Jackson at the Hilton Garden Inn Savannah Midtown located at 5711 Abercorn Street, Savannah, GA.
+This is our special guest speaker will be Chuck Phillips of CRS Data, so don’t miss it!
 Please be sure to invite your friends to join us at the meeting and to follow us on Meetup.com and Facebook.com.
 We look forward to seeing you at the meeting!

 The Profit is Atlanta REIA's digital, interactive newsletter for serious real estate investors delivered as an Adobe PDF file to read on your PC, Mac, Smart Phone, iPad or other mobile ready devices.
 Many of the articles and ads in The Profit contain many hyperlinks you can click to get more information online!
 The high res version of The Profit is "print ready" for those who want to print the newsletter on their home or business printer.Read More >>